fvaleri/strimzi-debugging/sessions/001/README.md

 ^CProcessed a total of 2 messages
 ```

 It works, but where these messages are being stored?
-The broker property `log.dirs` specifies where our topic partitions
+The broker property `log.dirs` configure where our topic partitions
 are stored.
 We have 3 partitions, which corresponds to exactly 3 folders on disk.

 ```sh